BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

-## Deprecated Mods
+## Deprecated Anniversary Event Mods

-So far, the deprecated mods in here are related to the 10-Year Anniversary events which took place shortly after BL3's release.
+These are related to the 10-Year Anniversary events which took place shortly after BL3's release.
 With the November 21, 2019 patch (Mayhem 4 / Maliwan Takedown), nearly all gear was given a dedicated source, which is slightly at odds with the mods now found here.
 Some bits of functionality from these have been merged into Better Loot, though.

 - `2019-10-01_-_10-year-anniversary-event-1_-_bonus_boss_loot.txt` - This
   is the Week 1 event, as sent by GBX itself.